Welk flexibel contract past bij mijn bedrijf?

 Always at fixed times

 You agree in advance to always provide flexible capacity at specific times.
 This makes your contribution predictable and ensures you know exactly what to expect.
-This category includes the CBC-T.
+This category includes the CSC-T and the CLC-T.

 Sometimes during peak moments